-Plaque psoriasis patients using Remicade who wish to maintain PharmaCare coverage must switch to either Inflectra or Renflexis before November 26, 2019.
+Patients using Lantus who wish to maintain PharmaCare coverage must switch to Basaglar before November 26, 2019.

-All originator and biosimilar brands will be covered during the transition period, May 27, 2019 to November 25, 2019, to provide time for patients to discuss the switch with their prescriber and get a new prescription.
-Remicade will no longer be covered for Phase 1-affected patients as of November 26, 2019.
+Both originator and biosimilar brands will be covered during the transition period, May 27, 2019 to November 25, 2019, to provide time for patients to discuss the switch with their prescriber and get a new prescription.
+Coverage of Lantus for Phase 1-affected patients will end November 26, 2019.

-If you are unable to discuss switching with a specific patient before the end of the transition period, please contact Biosimilars.Initiative@gov.bc.ca.
+If you are unable to discuss the switch with a specific patient before the end of the transition period, please contact biosimilars.initiative@gov.bc.ca.